Practice, Training, and Competition

 Shannon has been coaching CrossFit since 2012 when she earned her Level I certificate. soon after she earned her Level II and has since renewed.
 She went on to obtain her CrossFit weightlifting Level I and Level II certifications as well as the Catapult Weightlifting from Don McCauley.
 Shannon has been coaching with Crossfit Coronado since 2017.
 Shannon runs the Olympic Lifting program at Crossfit Coronado when it is offered.
 She’s competed in crossfit at a handful of local events and aspires to come last place at regionals one day.

 Favorite movement is the Olympic Lift -Snatch & least favorite will always be running.
 Loves coaching at CrossFit Coronado because it’s a gym where everyone is welcome regardless of fitness level.
-You won’t find any clicks here, just some great people great community and coaches that are always working to be better each day.
+You won’t find any cliques here, just some great people great community and coaches that are always working to be better each day.

-Shannon’s go to saying ‘ I’ll quit tomorrow’.
+Shannon’s go-to saying ‘ I’ll quit tomorrow’.

 CERTIFICATIONS

-CrossFit Level 2 Trainer
+CrossFit Level 3 Trainer

 CrossFit Weight Lifting Level 2